RatherRude/Elite-Dangerous-AI-Integration/docs/freeSetup.md

 There are 3 main components that need to be configured for a free setup: LLM, STT, TTS.

 ## 1. LLM Configuration
 The LLM is the brains of the operation.
 It is responsible for understanding the context of the conversation and generating the next response or dispatching actions.
-The LLM is a large model that requires a lot of resources to run so it requires either using a cloud service or having a really good GPU available.
+The LLM is a large model that requires a lot of resources to run, so it requires either using a cloud service or having a really good GPU available.

 ### 1.1 Using OpenRouter.ai (cloud-based)